mychan24/restinginpca/notes/JustificationOfSteps.md

 	+ Why _not_--

 		(The reason not to do so is the same as the reason not to MFA-normalize the sub-tables of different network edges.)

+9. STATIS vs. MFA

+	Both techniques weight different sub-tables before the SVD

+	+ MFA gives the same importance to all sub-tables so that they contribute equally to the first component of the grand table

+	+ STATIS gives more importance to the sub-tables with common patterns and less importance to those that have rare patterns

+	_Note_: We can check the alpha of MFA to see if we need to move on with STATIS.
+If the alphas are roughly the same, then STATIS is probably not worth doing.

 ### Filtering factor scores based on their contributions: